cherrywoods/swift-meta-serialization/README.md

 If you now look at the [JSONEncoder.swift file from Foundation](https://github.com/apple/swift/blob/5.0-dont-hardcode-numbers-in-objc-block-sil/stdlib/public/SDK/Foundation/JSONEncoder.swift) you can see, that there is a lot of code that needs to be written to implement a custom `Decoder` or `Encoder`.
 You may also see, that you might copy very large parts of this file for most serialization formats.
 In total: There's a lot of overhead.

 Now do you really want to copy this code?
-It will take you some time to read and understand it and if this implementation changed you would need to have to change your code too (ok if you have just one serialization framework, but already pretty anoying if you have two) (the implementation is indeed changed from time to time).
+Luckly you should not have to, because this is what MetaSerialization is for:

-This is what MetaSerialization is for.
 It is here to save you from copying that code and provide you a simpler interface instead.

 It already is not too complicated to use MetaSerialization, but certainly it can still be easier.
-If you have any idea about this, please comment the issue that already exists for this, open your own issue or pull request (would be super cool 👍), or write an email to cherrywoods@posteo.de.
+If you have any idea about this, please comment the issue that already exists for this, open your own issue or pull request (would be super cool 👍).

 ## What it does
 MetaSerialization provides a layer in between your serialization framework and the swift standard library interface (mainly Encoder and Decoder) and implements most of the overhead Encoder and Decoder require.

 ## How it works
-MetaSerialization provides a MetaEncoder and MetaDecoder, that depend on a so-called Translator.
+MetaSerialization provides implementations for `Encoder` and `Decoder`, `MetaEncoder` and `MetaDecoder`, that rely on a `MetaSupplier` and an `Unwrapper`.

-MetaDecoder and MetaEncoder create a representation of the serialized data in a meta format.
+With these helpers, `MetaDecoder` and `MetaEncoder` create a representation of the serialized data in a meta format.

 This format is created in a way, that in the end the *meta tree* (as I call the in-between format) will only contain values, that *are natively supported by your framework* or in other words that you can encode directly.

 This enables you to serialize any swift class or struct or enum you or anyone else writes, plus any array, dictionary, tuple, Int, String, and so on to an external (I call it raw) representation that only supports, say, Numbers, String and some kind of Dictionarys and Arrays by mainly writing the code to convert a swift Int to your representation of a number, a swift String to your representation of a String, a swift Array of exclusively your supported types (Number, String, Dictionary, Array in this example) to your representation of a *unkeyed container* or Array and a swift Dictionary (of exclusively your supported types) to your representation of a *keyed container* or Dictionary (or Map).

-Ok, this should like a lot of work and pretty complicated, but this, I guess, is what you would have to do anyway to implement the serialization process.
+Implementing this still looks like a lot of work and pretty complicated, but this, I guess, is what you would have to do anyway to implement the serialization process.
-In the previous example about JSON, this code be this:
+Concretely, in the previous example about JSON, you would need write this code:

-* convert a `KeyedContainerMeta` (you chose the concrete implementation) to this JSON: `{ ... }` (... represents other JSON you create),
+* convert a `KeyedContainerMeta` (you chose the concrete implementation) to this JSON: `{ ... }` (`...` represents other JSON you need create),
 * convert a `UnkeyedContainerMeta` (again, you chose which one) to this JSON: `[ ... ]`,
 * set quotation marks around Strings and convert your other primitives types.